to: Website Search Page

 Liz pointed out that I would often tilt my head, putting my strained eye in the middle of my field of vision.
 This made that eye do all the work and perpetuated the weakness in the other eye.
 I found this subconscious act very difficult to combat, and am still trying to become more aware of it.

 I found the whole experience a benefit – generally teaching me to relax and increase my awareness of my surroundings were both valuable assets.
-As with any training, it can be hard to maintain, but it you put in the work, you gain the benefits.
+As with any training, it can be hard to maintain, but if you put in the work, you gain the benefits.

 Three months before my Fire Brigade medical, I escaped the VDU and toured some South American countries.
 It was a real adventure and a great place to see.